Comparative Study of Virtual Machines and Containers for DevOps Developers: Choosing Between VMs and Containers

-A virtual machine is a demarcation between the operating system and the physical hardware.
-An instance of Virtual Machine has its own services like BIOS, virtualized adapters for network, storage units, CPU and a replicated operating system.
-Therefore, the applications running over VM are oblivious to the system/hardware resources and so control to the system resources is very much restricted implying failing of one VM less likely to affect other running VMs.
-On the other hand, containers share kernel resources and application libraries.
-Thus applications running on containers are system aware.
-There is no hardware isolation.
-So, the application can take control of the system resources.
+As a DevOps engineer, it's important to consider fault tolerance when choosing between virtual machines and containers.
+Virtual machines offer a demarcation between the operating system and physical hardware, creating an instance with its own set of services, such as virtualized adapters for network, storage units, CPU, and a replicated operating system.
+This means that applications running on a virtual machine are oblivious to the system and hardware resources, resulting in a restricted control to the system resources.
+As a result, if one virtual machine fails, it's less likely to affect other running virtual machines.

+On the other hand, containers share kernel resources and application libraries, and thus, applications running on containers are system-aware with no hardware isolation.
+As a result, the application can take control of the system resources, which increases the possibility of one container failing and affecting other running containers.
+Therefore, when it comes to fault tolerance, virtual machines are a better option as they offer more hardware isolation and restrict control over the system resources, making it less likely for the failure of one virtual machine to affect other running virtual machines.

-\subsection{Scope of the application}
+\subsection{Scope of the Application}

-One of the most important factors to keep in mind is the nature of the application.
-Containers can run in any environment regardless of the infrastructure whereas the Virtual machine partitions the server below the operating system that share the hardware.
-Thus, choosing VMs will be a better idea for embedded systems and infrastructural applications while containers can be used to run web applications, small databases that run on all platforms.
+When choosing between virtual machines and containers, it's important to consider the nature of the application.
+Containers are more flexible and can run in any environment, regardless of the infrastructure, making them well-suited for web applications and small databases.
+On the other hand, virtual machines partition the server below the operating system and share the hardware, providing better isolation and security.
+As a result, they are more appropriate for embedded systems and infrastructure applications that require a higher level of fault tolerance and stability.
+On the other hand, containers provide the ability to package and run an application in a loosely isolated environment, making them very portable and easy to deploy.